-String trimmers, or weed eaters, are small but mighty — and expensive.
+String trimmers, often referred to as weed whackers, are small but mighty.
 Consisting of a trimmer head at one end, an engine at the other and a metal shaft connecting the two, there are only a handful of ways for a string trimmer to malfunction.
 Don't buy a new string trimmer until you're sure your existing string trimmer can't be salvaged.
 A lot of common issues have fairly quick fixes.

 While a cordless battery-powered string trimmer, a gas-powered string trimmer and an electric string trimmer function in essentially the same way once they're running, they start in different ways.
 An electric string trimmer may not start because it's connected to a dead outlet and/or broken extension cord.
 A battery-powered trimmer may fail to start because its charge is too low.